 The NCH 700 contains six microphones for noise cancellation, but it pairs two of those microphones with two others for a four-mic system that optimizes in the voice pickup.
 Not only does it eliminate and isolate background noise, but also it helps when you are in the call, the opposite to hear you crisp and clear.

 Its sound quality is another thing that will ease tinnitus, the Bose 700 is not loud but instead, it offers a precise sound quality that ends up in a wide soundstage with balanced highs, mids, and lows.
-These are a great pair of headphones for listening to dialogues too.
+These are a great pair of noise cancelling headphones for listening to dialogues too.
 We also rated them as the best headphones for listening to podcasts.

 Battery-life wise, it promises to be there with you through 20 hours of non-stop music.